robert-dzikowski/api-smoke-test-go/Readme.md

 # Introduction
-Smoke test for testing APIs that use OpenAPI v.3 specification.
+Smoke test for testing APIs that use OpenAPI 3.0 specification.
 Tests GET requests, if response status code isn't in config.txt file the test will fail.
-Tested with GitHub REST API.
+This prgram was tested with GitHub REST API.

 # Run

 `api-smoke-test-go.exe -oas OAS_file [options]`

--oas File name of the OpenAPI v.3 specification file.
+-oas File name of the OpenAPI 3.0 specification file.

 Options: